Woman of Valor

 I submit to you that part of the reason is based in the fallen nature of Adam.
 Subtle (and not so subtle) misogyny has plagued the Body for far too long.
 The truth is that the word chayil empowers women beyond the status quo of many men’s comfort zones.
 I will admit however, that most of these men mean well and really believe they are in God’s will by mastering or ruling over women.
 They (and women) have been told and trained that this is their God given right for a very long time.
 My hope is to peel back the English language and centuries of church tradition to reveal the freeing reality of what YHWH and the Hebrew text really says about women.

-In verse 15, “she rises while it is still night and provides food for her household,” the word translated food is “teref”, the normal word for prey.
+In verse fifteen, “she rises while it is still night and provides food for her household,” the word translated food is “teref,” the normal word for prey.
 Like a lioness hunting in the night, bringing back prey for her cubs, a woman provides for her family.
 The suggestion of fierceness or violence adds to the woman’s portrayal as a chayil.
-Verse 17 declares that “she girds herself with strength, and makes her arms strong”.
-The Hebrew word for strong (arms) is “amatz”, meaning courage.
+Verse seventeen declares that “she girds herself with strength, and makes her arms strong.”
+The Hebrew word for strong (arms) is “amatz,” meaning courage.
 Can you see the warrior imagery in each instance?

-Verse 25 is of special import to our study.
-The woman says, “strength and dignity are her clothing, and she laughs at the time to come”.
+Verse twenty-five is of special import to our study.
+The woman says, “strength and dignity are her clothing, and she laughs at the time to come.”
 The last phrase is yom acharon.
-This literally says, “She laughs in the latter days”.
-I believe this is another prophetic text about role restorations we have been exploring.
+This literally says, “She laughs in the latter days.”
+This is another prophetic text about the role restorations we have been exploring.
 This warrior woman is prepared both physically and spiritually for the last days.
 For as we’ve seen in the previous articles, she is most likely laughing for joy at her complete restoration in her role as ezer.

 The fact that the Proverbs 31 woman is brave, mighty, valorous, and powerful cannot be denied.
 Think of this the next time you read this passage or are subjected to another teaching about the meek, weak, and quiet woman.
 God designed woman to be an ezer.
 Do you recall what an ezer actually is?
 An ezer is a help, rescuer, savior, and protector.
 This sounds an awful lot like an eshet chayil, does it not?
 What does a warrior do but fight for and protect what is theirs?
 This is real biblical womanhood.